Skip to content

 How Much Does a Main Floor Remodel Cost?

-At Compelling Homes, a typical main floor renovation starts at $120,000.
+At Compelling Homes, a typical main floor renovation runs $110,000 to $140,000 in 2026.
 This tier of home remodeling uses a combination of both economic and luxury building materials.
 This range and scope of work are reminiscent of a 1200- 1400 sq. ft. main floor, where we update the kitchen, powder room, and flooring throughout.

 Portions that can bring the project up from there, would be changing out the trim throughout the main floor.
 Or relocating the powder room, knocking down one or more walls, or changing out the stair system finishes.

 For example, in Johnston, we’ve been in many homes where we’re requested to renovate the entire floor.
 So, we knock the wall down between the kitchen & the dining room, change all of the floorings out, update the plumbing fixtures and the stair system, relocate the powder room, and completely face-lift the entire fireplace wall.
-Projects like that can push $200K, but they are DRAMATIC (in a fun way).
+Projects like that run $140,000 to $253,000 in 2026, but they are DRAMATIC (in a fun way).

 Remember, if you’re choosing our team to bring your dream home to life, we are here to make your home fit you.
 We care about getting to know you, your family’s lifestyle, habits, routines—the whole kit and caboodle.
 Then, we shape your dream space to fit your habits, not the other way around.